Cahlan Research Library

 - Multimedia – Often associated with manuscript collections, multimedia is a broad category comprised of DVDS, CDs, VHS, cassettes, etc. that are stored as a separate collection for preservation purposes.
 Media might contain home movies, oral histories, documents, or photos.
 This collection also contains mass-produced videos like documentaries.
 Material can be viewed in the research library with an appointment.

-To learn more about our collections, view our collection guide.
+To learn more about what is available in our collections, view our collection guide.